 One day, I sat at the kitchen table trying to figure out how to get the crayon residue off, when I came up with the brilliant idea of using some soap to remove the stain.
 I’d seen Mom wash dishes a hundred times, so it had to work on the radio, right?

 I filled the sink with warm water and added some dish detergent while I listened to the news on WIOU 1350 AM.
 Once the sink was full, I got a cloth and loaded it up with soapy water to work on the crayon decoration.
 As I held it over the sink, I scrubbed while the announcer described the weather forecast.
 The stain was mostly removed, when….

 My soapy hands lost their grip on the radio and it dropped into the sink.
-As it sank into the sudsy depths, I heard Earl Nightingale’s gravelly voice quickly silenced.
+As it sank into the sudsy depths, Earl Nightingale’s gravelly voice quickly bubbled into a garbled mess.
 I reached down into the sink to rescue my red transistor radio.
 I grabbed some towels to dry it off, but alas, the damage was done.
 My radio was forever silenced.